z336/blog/src/pages/notes/how-to-build-this-website.md

 I design my sites with a text editor and a browser because it is where I feel the most confident.
 Designing this way has the following side-effects:

-1. I can write semantic HTML without any distractions — let's worry about what a framework wants later.
+1. I can write semantic HTML without any distractions — let's worry about framework complexities later.
-2. I can write pretty much all of my CSS, though surprises and changes are inevitable.
+2. I can write nearly all of my CSS, though surprises and changes are inevitable in the full project.
 3. I don't have to translate visual designs to code.

 This method is not foolproof!
 Without fail, I always have more to figure out when I move to the framework than I probably would using traditional design methods.
 Also, if I were building websites _for a living_, I would simply invest in more design skills.
 But this works for my small projects.

 ## Create the project

-Check out this [tutorial](https://docs.astro.build/en/tutorial/0-introduction/) to build your own Astro blog.
+Check out this [tutorial](https://docs.astro.build/en/tutorial/0-introduction/) for the specific steps you should follow when you build an Astro site.
 Below are the broad strokes for my own process:

 1. [Run the setup wizard](#run-the-setup-wizard)
 2. [Create pages, layouts, and components](#create-pages-layouts-and-components)